amanshu999/doc/Project_Report.md

 ## 3. SYSTEM ANALYSIS

 ### 3.1 Feasibility Study
-Before initiating the development phase, a thorough feasibility study was conducted to ensure the viability of the project across three main dimensions:
+Before initiating the core development phase of the SDLC (Software Development Life Cycle), an exhaustive feasibility study was conducted.
+The primary objective was to evaluate whether the proposed system is viable, practical, and sustainable over the long term.
+This assessment was categorized into three primary dimensions:

 #### 3.1.1 Technical Feasibility
-The project is highly technically feasible.
-It utilizes widely accepted and robust technologies: PHP, MySQL, HTML5, Vanilla JavaScript, and Bootstrap 5.3.
-These technologies are standard in the industry, well-documented, and capable of handling the projected load of the departmental website.
-The system can be hosted on any standard Apache web server, making deployment straightforward.
+The project demonstrates an exceptionally high degree of technical feasibility.
+It is constructed upon a stack of widely accepted, robust, and mature web technologies: PHP 8.x, MySQL 8.x, HTML5, Vanilla JavaScript, and the Bootstrap 5 CSS framework.
+These core technologies are industry standards, boasting extensive documentation, massive community support, and proven reliability in high-traffic environments.
+Furthermore, the system architecture is deliberately designed to avoid heavy framework dependencies, minimizing overhead.
+The application can be hosted on virtually any standard Apache or Nginx web server, making deployment and server migration a trivial process.

 #### 3.1.2 Economic Feasibility
-The system is economically feasible as it relies entirely on Open-Source technologies.
-There are no licensing fees required for PHP, MySQL, or Bootstrap.
-The only potential costs are related to domain registration and web hosting, which are nominal and easily absorbed by the institution's IT budget.
-The automation of manual tasks also results in significant long-term cost savings in terms of labor and administrative overhead.
+From a financial perspective, the system is exceptionally viable.
+It relies entirely on Open-Source software paradigms.
+There are absolutely no licensing fees required to deploy or operate PHP, MySQL, or Bootstrap.
+The primary financial expenditures are limited to the initial domain name registration and recurrent, low-cost shared web hosting.
+Furthermore, the implementation of this system automates numerous manual administrative tasks.
+The reduction in paper usage (for notices and syllabi), combined with the streamlining of communication, translates to significant long-term operational cost savings for the institution.

 #### 3.1.3 Operational Feasibility
-Operationally, the system is designed with user-friendliness in mind.
-The administrative dashboard utilizes tools like TinyMCE for rich-text editing, allowing staff members to update content exactly as they would in a word processor.
-No specialized technical training is required for the administrative staff to operate the backend, ensuring high operational feasibility.
+Operational feasibility assesses the ease with which the target users can adapt to the new system.
+The administrative backend is engineered with a focus on User Experience (UX).
+It utilizes intuitive interfaces and integrates tools like TinyMCE, a sophisticated rich-text editor that mimics the functionality of Microsoft Word.
+Consequently, administrative staff members require near-zero specialized technical training to operate the backend, publish notices, or manage faculty profiles.
+On the frontend, the UI is fully responsive, ensuring that students can easily navigate the platform regardless of whether they are using a desktop computer, tablet, or mobile device.

 <br><br><br><br><br><br><br><br><br><br><br><br>